0xkns/AI6122-TextData-Project/reports/README.md

-Assignment instructions, reports, presentations and other docs.
+Assignment instructions, reports and other docs.